Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 as well as linking command (`-l`).

-??? warning "For Cray Veteran"
+??? warning "About Linking"
     If you have used a Cray system in the past, you may be familiar with the legacy linking behaviour of the Cray compiler wrappers.
 Historically, the wrappers build statically linked executables.
 In recent version of the Cray programming environment this not the case anymore, libraries are now dynamically linked.

     The compiler wrapper encodes the paths to the libraries using runpath.
 This ensures that the executable can find the correct runtime libraries even in the case where the library module is not loaded.

+    Static linking is unsupported at the moment

 ### Using the wrapper with a `configure` script